RECEIVE AWESOME TRAVEL DEALS!

 This city tour of Hanoi takes in essential sites which will commence from your hotel lobby.
 In the morning, you'll visit the Ho Chi Minh Complex including the Mausoleum, his former stilt-house residence, the Presidential Palace and the nearby One Pillar Pagoda - founded by King Ly Thai To in 1049.
 The structure has become an important symbol for the people of Hanoi.
 You will also visit the Temple of Literature - Vietnam’s first university dating back to 1070.

 After lunch (included) at a local Vietnamese restaurant, you'll visit the Hoa Lo Prison Museum which housed Vietnamese revolutionaries and American POW during the Vietnam War; enjoy a cyclo ride for 1 hour touring through the narrow, chaotic streets of the Old Quarter - a must for any visitor to Hanoi!
 The day finishes with a traditional performance of the famous Vietnamese water puppets.
+(Breakfast-Lunch)

-*Note the Ho Chi Minh Mausoleum is closed all day on Monday and Fridays, as well as from 1st October to 30th November (approx.) for annual conservation.
+*Note the Ho Chi Minh Mausoleum is closed all day on Monday and Fridays, as well as from 1st October to 30th November (approx.)

 Day 5: Halong Bay

 After breakfast, you'll leave for Halong Bay with a refreshment break en route.
 Meet the crew upon boarding the traditional wooden junk, then relax and enjoy lunch (included) while the boat heads towards the secluded islands.
 Visit ancient limestone caves and go sea kayaking and swimming if the weather permits.
-Return to the junk refreshed and invigorated and relax on deck with a drink to watch the sunset.
+Return to the junk refreshed and invigorated and relax on the deck with a drink to watch the sunset.
 Enjoy a freshly prepared seafood dinner (included) under the stars.
+(Breakfast-Lunch-Dinner)

 Day 6: Halong Bay - Hanoi - Hue

 Enjoy an early morning swim (if weather permits) followed by breakfast.
-The tour then visit one of the famous caves in the middle of the bay before cruising back to the main harbor for the transfer back to Hanoi.
+The tour then visits one of the famous caves in the middle of the bay before cruising back to the main harbor for the transfer back to Hanoi.
 At 18.30 (approx), you will be picked up to Hanoi Railway Station for the overnight train journey leaving to Hue.
+(Breakfast-Lunch)

 Day 7: Hue

 Upon arrival in Hue, you will be picked up and transferred to your hotel for breakfast.
-Today you'll spend the full day for a city tour of Imperial City of Hue, firstly with the ancient walled Citadel including the former Imperial Palace.
+Today you'll spend the full day for a city tour of the Imperial City of Hue, firstly with the ancient walled Citadel including the former Imperial Palace.
 You'll then visit the Dong Ba market to learn about local produce and specialties of Hue.
 You might get some great deals done at the local Dong Ba Market.

 In the afternoon, you will visit the majestic Royal Tomb of King Ming Mang or King Khai Dinh or King Tu Duc.
-Return to your hotel by road just before sunset.
+Return to your hotel by the road just before sunset.

 Hue was the Vietnamese capital during the Nguyen Dynasty 1802-1945 and ruins of the city’s regal past can still be seen inside the Citadel and the Imperial City.
-Created in the 19th century, the Imperial City was modelled on the Forbidden City in Beijing and holds many palaces and temples inside its giant walls.
+Created in the 19th century, the Imperial City was modeled on the Forbidden City in Beijing and holds many palaces and temples inside its giant walls.
 Many of the buildings were damaged by French aerial bombing and the Tet Offensive in 1968.
 Now it is slowly being restored thanks to generous funding by UNESCO.
+(Breakfast-Lunch)

 Day 8: Hue - Hoi An